Matthew Barber (politician): Political career

 Matthew Barber was first elected to Vale of White Horse District Council on 1 May 2003 as Councillor for the Faringdon & The Coxwells Ward.
 Whilst the Conservatives were in opposition he became Group Whip and subsequently opposition finance spokesman.
 In 2004 he was elected unopposed to Faringdon Town Council.
 He was re-elected to the District Council in 2007.

 In 2009 Barber became Leader of the Opposition following the resignation of Melinda Tilley as Conservative Group Leader.
 Following his marriage in 2010 he moved to West Hanney and stood for election in the Hanneys Ward.
 At the 2011 local elections the Conservatives took control of the District Council and Barber became Leader of the council.

 As leader of the Vale of White Horse District Council he has been nominated as a Director of the Oxfordshire Local Enterprise Partnership.
 Barber is also Chairman of the Vale4Business partnership as well as being a member of other organisations such as the Oxfordshire Growth Board, which seeks to deliver significant housing and economic growth across Oxfordshire.

 In late 2016 the Thames Valley Police & Crime Commissioner, Anthony Stansfeld, announced the appointment of Barber as Deputy Police and Crime Commissioner.

 Unitary authority debate

 As Council Leader, Barber was amongst five district council leaders to launch a controversial proposal for unitary authorities in Oxfordshire.
 With the backing of the then Prime Minister David Cameron the District Council leaders proposed the abolition of Oxfordshire County Council and its replacement with a series of smaller unitary authorities.

 Personal life

 Barber spent his early life in Faringdon, Oxfordshire.
 He was educated at Ferndale School and Cokethorpe School in Oxfordshire before reading Politics & Philosophy at Brunel University in Middlesex.
 After graduating from university he worked briefly for John Randall, then Member of Parliament for Uxbridge before returning to Oxfordshire.

-Matthew Barber lives in the village of West Hanney, near Wantage, with his wife, Katie and their two young children, Emily & Lucy.
+Barber lives in the village of West Hanney, near Wantage, with his wife, Katie and their two young children, Emily & Lucy.